KevanSoon/CS102/README.md

 **Login Credentials:**
 - **Username:** `user`
-- **Password:** A new password is generated every time you run the project - check your terminal/console output
+- **Password:** A new password is generated every time you run the project (check your terminal/console output)

 The generated password will appear in the logs like this:
 ```